-After the surprising popularity of a post I did last year, stating the differences between Ethnicity vs. Nationality vs. Race vs. Heritage vs. Culture, I have decided to do another in the same vein.
+After the surprising popularity of a post I did last year, stating the differences between ethnicity vs race, I have decided to do another in the same vein.
 I did that previous post because I needed to understand more about what each word meant, so I researched the topic and then wrote a post about it.

 Likewise, I feel like clarifying, both to myself and for anyone who is eager to learn, these various words and terms.
 Though I write this as no expert, let’s see if we can figure out the differences between Spanish vs Hispanic, Hispanic vs Latino, Latin American vs Latino, and Spaniard vs Spanish.

 I’m not sure how often these words are confused outside of the United States, but I am constantly disturbed by the rampant misuse of these things here.
 The most disturbing/annoying is that in some places in the United States, anybody of color is called a “Mexican” – even if they are not even Latino!
 When my parents relocated to Virginia a decade ago from New York City, my mother, who is Indonesian, constantly was asked if she was Mexican; she still gets it, and the ignorance still bothers me.

 Anyway, let’s clarify these terms, so that we better ourselves and set an example for others:

 This first one is complicated, because there are several definitions, each which can be interpreted in a slightly different way.
 The term “Hispanic” was originally derived from Hispania, the ancient Roman name for the Iberian Peninsula, which is modern day Spain and Portugal.
 Using this broad definition, Spaniards, Portuguese, and peoples of all countries with a historical link to these two countries (such as Brazil and Mexico from colonization) are considered Hispanic.